-Decision and reasons on review of the current order
+Decision and reasons on review of the substantive order

-The panel decided to extend the current conditions of practice order for 6 months.
-This order will come into effect at the end of 26 December 2023 in accordance with Article 30(1) of the Nursing and Midwifery Order 2001 (as amended) (the Order).
+The panel decided to allow the current conditions of practice order to lapse.

+This order will come into effect at the end of 25 June 2024 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).

-This is the first review of a substantive conditions of practice order originally imposed for a period of 12 months by a Fitness to Practise Committee panel on 25 November 2023.
+This is the second review of a substantive conditions of practice order originally imposed for a period of length by a Fitness to Practise Committee panel on 25 November 2022.
+This was reviewed on 14 November 2023 and the order confirmed for six months.

-The current order is due to expire at the end of 26 December 2023.
+The current order is due to expire at the end of 25 June 2024.